EMT/wildtime-api/app/config/activities.md

 Put your thumbs together, and hold the blade of grass between them, gripping the grass with the top and bottom of your thumbs.
 Blow into the crack between your thumbs, so the air flows over the grass.
 You should hear a whistling sound.
 If you don't hear anything, move the blade of grass a little, and try again.
 Try making the grass tight or loose, try different blades of grass.
 Experiment and you'll soon get the hang of it.

-Take a look at <a href="http://www.youtube.com/watch?v=xZ9VZsIcFVg&list=PLD3EE09EE24D2D8B7">this video from the National Trust to get started!</a>
+Take a look at <a href="http://www.youtube.com/watch?v=xZ9VZsIcFVg&list=PLD3EE09EE24D2D8B7">this video</a> from the National Trust to get started.

-From the National Trust’s list of 50 things to do before you’re 11 ¾. <a href="http://www.nationaltrust.org.uk/50things">Sign up today</a>
+From the National Trust’s list of <a href="http://www.nationaltrust.org.uk/50things">50 things to do before you’re 11 ¾</a>.

 ### Walk Like The Animals